-Unlike for-loops, which are executed using a single task, and coforall-loops, which use a task per iteration, forall loops use an arbitrary number of tasks, as determined by the loop's iterand.
-For example, in the forall-loop above, the range value 1..n would determine the number of tasks used to execute this loop.
+Unlike for-loops, which are executed using a single task, and coforall-loops, which use a task per iteration, forall-loops use an arbitrary number of tasks, as determined by the loop's iterand.
+For example, in the forall-loop above, the range value "1..n" determines the number of tasks used to execute this loop.
 For typical iterands, this choice is based on the amount of hardware parallelism available.
 Many parallel iterators also have arguments that permit the user to specify or influence the number of tasks used to execute the loop.
-Forall-loops also support zippered iteration in which corresponding elements are generated together in parallel.
+Like all loop forms, Chapel's forall-loops support zippered iteration in which corresponding elements are generated together in parallel.

-Because the number of tasks used to implement a forall-loop is not known a priori, forall-loops must be serializ-able.
+Because the number of tasks used to implement a forall-loop is not known a priori, forall-loops must be serializable.
 That is, it must be legal to execute the loop using a single task.
-A consequence of this is that there cannot be synchronization dependences between distinct iterations of the loop, since there is no guarantee that they would be executed by distinct tasks.
+A consequence of this is that there can be no synchronization dependences between distinct iterations of the loop, since there is no guarantee that they would be executed by distinct tasks.

-Forall loops also support expression level forms and a shorthand syntax using square brackets.
-For example, the forall loop above could have been written: [i in 1..n] A[i] += 1; The syntactic similarity between shorthand forall loops and array type specifiers is intentional-one can read an array type like [1..n] string as "for all indices from 1 to n, store a string."
+Forall-loops also support an expression-level form, as well as a shorthand syntax that makes use of square brackets.
+For example, the forall-loop above could have been written:

+[i in 1..n] A[i] += 1;.
+The syntactic similarity between this shorthand and array type specifiers is intentional-one can read an array type like [1..n] string as "for all indices from 1 to n, store a string."

 As part of Chapel's multiresolution approach, advanced users can implement their own parallel iterators which can be invoked using forall-loops.
-This is done by writing special iterator functions called leader-follower iterators which create the tasks to implement the loop and determine how the iteration space will be divided amongst them.
-Leaderfollower iterators are implemented using Chapel's lower-level features, including task parallelism and base language concepts.
+This is done by writing parallel iterators that create the tasks to implement the loop and then determine how the iteration space will be divided amongst them.
+These iterators are themselves implemented using Chapel's lower-level features, such as task parallelism and base language concepts.
 With this mechanism, users can write very simple iterators that statically partition the iteration space, as well as more complex ones that decompose the iteration space dynamically.
-The details of authoring leader-follower iterators are beyond the scope of this chapter; interested readers are referred to the literature and Chapel release for further details and examples [6].
+The details of authoring parallel iterators are beyond the scope of this chapter; interested readers are referred to published work [68, 32] and the Chapel release for further details and examples.

-Domains and Arrays In Chapel, a domain is a first-class language concept that represents an index set.
+Domains and Arrays.
+In Chapel, a domain is a first-class language concept that represents an index set.
 Domains are used to drive loops and to declare and operate on arrays.
-The following code declares constant domains that describe the size and shape of the arrays declared in Section 9.3.1:
+The following code creates constant domains that describe the size and shape of the arrays declared in Section 6.3.1: